Is This Program Right for Me?

 I have taken graduate courses at another school/in another state.
 Will they count towards this program?

 It is possible they may apply.
 Students may request transfer of credits into the program by providing a copy of an official transcript, course description and syllabus along with a cover letter outlining how the classes apply to the program.
 Up to 12 credits may be transferred, but only 3 can be applied to a required course.
-A review of transfer eligibility will be made by the Program Coordinator.
+A review of transfer eligibility will be made by the Program Director.
 The course work must have been taken from a regionally accredited university and an official transcript provided.
 The credits that are being requested for transfer must have been taken at the graduate level (a course number of at least 500 or higher).
 A course is eligible for transfer only if no degree was granted, a letter grade of B or better was earned in the course, and the course was taken within 5 years of admission.
 Students requesting transfer of non-criminal justice courses into the program must justify how they support career goals and supplement the core courses in the program.

 I served in the military.
 Can I get credit for my experience?